For more information about formats, visit our ordering page.

 Confronting Genocide: Never Again?

-The genocides of the twentieth century elicited horror and revulsion throughout the world.
+The history of genocide elicits horror and revulsion throughout the world.
 Yet both the international community and the United States have struggled to respond to this recurring problem.
+What are the root causes of genocide?
+Why has the world failed to keep the promise of "never again"?
+How do individuals and communities respond to and recover from genocide?
+What role should the United States play?

-Confronting Genocide: Never Again? traces the evolution of the international community's response to genocide and examines how the United States has responded to five cases of genocide.
-The evaluation of multiple perspectives, informed debate, and problem solving strategies that are encouraged in this curriculum enable students to develop their own policy suggestions concerning the U.S. response to future genocide.
+Confronting Genocide: Never Again? traces the evolution of the international community's response to genocide and examines how the United States has responded to six cases of genocide.
+The evaluation of multiple perspectives, informed debate, and problem-solving strategies that are encouraged in this curriculum enable students to develop their own recommendations for U.S. policy.

-The readings trace the development of the United Nations and the Genocide Convention as well as examine five case studies of genocides from the twentieth century.
+The readings trace the development of the United Nations and the Genocide Convention and then examine six case studies: the Armenian Genocide, the Holocaust, the Cambodian Genocide, the Bosnian Genocide, the Rwandan Genocide, and the genocide in Sudan.

 The Choices Role Play

-At the center of this curriculum is a simulation in which students debate four distinct options for U.S. policy concerning genocide.
-By exploring four clearly defined alternatives, students gain a deeper understanding of the values underlying specific policy recommendations and the trade–offs that accompany each of the choices.
+This activity is a simulation in which students examine four options for U.S. policy.
+Each option has a different perspective on the U.S. response to genocide.
 The role play is designed to help students clarify their thoughts and, ultimately, articulate their own views on the future of U.S. policy on genocide.

 Genocide Reported in the Media

-By assessing The New York Times coverage of the Armenian genocide, students think critically about the impact of media reporting on policy decisions.
+By assessing New York Times coverage of Armenian and Darfur Genocides, students develop media literacy skills and think critically about the impact of the media on public opinion and policy decisions.

 Working cooperatively to develop and present four options for U.S. policy to a Senate committee, students are able to clarify and evaluate alternative policies.